wariskhan1/Software-Engineering-Coursework/User Stories.md

 # Tasks defined as user stories
-## \
-## \
-## \

-**As a Geography teacher, I currently teach in a primary school in Bristol.
-My main objective is to teach pupils basic knowledge of the world and to improve the organisation of time so students can easily look up for data.
-Looking for a website that allow students to enjoy scrolling through the website without being bored.
-The website is important as its a substitute for books which can result in wasting time.
+**As a Geography teacher, I want to teach pupils basic knowledge of the world so I am looking for a website that allow students to enjoy scrolling through the website without being bored and tehy could use it as a substitute for books.**
-It is also important for Realtime updated data because accurate data is one of the most important for research purposes**

  [User Story For Caroline Clark]